-It has not been a classic season across the Alps and the Dolomites have fared worse then most so our expectations were low so when we arrived in Zoldo Alto.
+It has not been a classic season across the Alps and the Dolomites have fared worse then most.
+So our expectations were low so when we arrived in Zoldo Alto.
 We were’t surprised to find spring had already sprung and snow was very sparse!
-But we were only there for a long weekend and there was enough open to guarantee a much needed snow fix with the added bonus of long lunches on the terraces in glorious sunshine.
+But we were only there for a long weekend and there was enough open to guarantee a much needed snow fix.
+With the added bonus of long lunches on the terraces in glorious sunshine.

 The first day we spent exploring the Civetta side of the mountain.
-We all went up in the bubble and set up camp on the terrace of the bar at the top, taking it in turns to do a few pistes then coming back to take over the childcare duties.
+We all went up in the bubble and set up camp on the terrace of the bar at the top.
+Taking it in turns to do a few pistes then coming back to take over the childcare duties.
 We were all really surprised by the quality of the snow, it was soft, but not slushy and the pistes were still in really good condition with just a few days of the season remaining.
 My favourite pistes, the long black (no.38) and red (no.39), back down to the bottom of the bubble were still open and lots of fun.

 I was really excited this year as Ethan is finally old enough to have a go at skiing.
 He was really excited to get fitted out with his super cute boots and skis and pretty enthusiastic to give it a go.
 Being so late it the season our only option was to book him a private lesson with Funny Ski.
-He had a english speaking instructor called Camila, and she was lovely, really patient and he didn’t mind going off by himself with her and have a go.
+He had a english speaking instructor called Camila.
+She was lovely, really patient and he didn’t mind going off by himself with her and have a go.

-We boarded half the day and stopped around 3pm and found a cool little bar towards the end of the long blue (no.40) where we lazed around in the sun enjoying a late lunch, a few beers and messed around doing some sledging which the little man loved (more successful then the skiing!).
+We boarded half the day and stopped around 3pm and found a cool little bar towards the end of the long blue (no.40).
+Where we lazed around in the sun enjoying a late lunch, a few beers and messed around doing some sledging which the little man loved (more successful then the skiing!).

-On the last day, and the last day of the season, my friend really kindly took the kids off for the day and so we were free to head up the mountain.
+On the last day, and the last day of the season, my friend really kindly took the kids off for the day.
+So we were free to head up the mountain.
 We spent the morning on the Civetta side and then headed over to Alleghe via the linking pistes.
 Which were literally just strips of snow, more like paths then pistes!
 In Alleghe they had a close of season party.
 Including people sliding down the piste onboard elaborate sledges into a swimming pool – hilarious!
-Some of them had really gone to town, and the sledges included a piste basher and a Santa’s grotto complete with working chimney!
+Some of them had really gone to town!
+The sledges included a piste basher and a Santa’s grotto complete with working chimney!

-The best thing about going so late in the season was we literally had the place to ourselves, it was rare to see anyone else on the piste!
+The best thing about going so late in the season was we literally had the place to ourselves.
+It was rare to see anyone else on the piste!
 Ok, the downside was absolutely no off-piste, but for a couple of days it was perfect.
-The Civetta area is a really nice size for a long weekend, there are some lovely pistes and being just over an hour from Venice it’s super convenient.
-There is not much going on in Zoldo Alto, but there is a supermarket, a couple of bars…and a dodgy night club!
+The Civetta area is a really nice size for a long weekend.
+There are some lovely pistes and being just over an hour from Venice it’s super convenient.
+There is not much going on in Zoldo Alto.
+But there is a supermarket, a couple of bars and a dodgy night club!
 The centre of the village is really quaint, cobble streets and the mountain views are breath-taking.

 Time to start planning next years adventure…